simongog/sdsl-lite/benchmark/k2_trees/README.md

                                 for the report, and download URL.
   * [compile_options.config][CCONF]: Specify compile options by option string.

-Note that the benchmark will execute every combination of wavelet trees and test cases.
+Note that the benchmark will execute every combination of k2 trees and test cases.

 [RPJ]: http://www.r-project.org/ "R"
 [LT]: http://www.tug.org/applications/pdftex/ "pdflatex"